Invoiced/api/source/includes/_customers.md

 # Customers

 Customers represent the entity you are billing, whether this is an organization or a individual.
-Each customer has a collection mode, automatic or manual.
-In automatic collection mode any invoices will be charged to your customer's payment source.
+Each customer has an AutoPay setting.
+When AutoPay is enabled, any invoices issued for this customer will be charged to the customer's payment source.
 Currently we support debit / credit cards and bank accounts (via ACH) as payment sources.

-Conversely, manual collection mode will let your customers pay each invoice issued with one of the payment methods you accept.
+Conversely, when AutoPay is disabled we will let your customers pay each invoice issued with one of the payment methods you accept.

 ## Customer Object